racchu08/racchu08/README.md

 - 👋 Hi, I’m Rachana S N
 - currently pursuing B.E
 - 👀 I’m interested in Entry Level Jobs related to Myskills also flexible to learn and adapt to new tech.
-- 🌱 I’m currently learning Backend Development -Node.js, MySQL, Express.js. litle Knowledge on Java basics
+- 🌱 I’m certified on Backend Development -Node.js, MySQL, Express.js.
+And also certified from AWS Academy graduate - AWS Academy cloud foundation
+- 🌱 Now i am taking training on Full stack development.
-- 💞️ I’m looking to collaborate on Backend Projects
+- 💞️ I’m looking to collaborate on Backend Projects and AWS devops.
 - 📫 Reach me on LinkedIn -https://www.linkedin.com/in/rachana-n-raj/

 <!---